JoeyBol92/my-to-do-list/README.md

-# My to do list
+# My to-do list
-This is a simple to do list application.
-With this application you can make a to do list by opening the `index.html` file in your browser.
+This is a simple to-do list application.
+You can create a to-do list by opening the `index.html` file in your browser.

+## Features
+- Add task name
+- Add label name
+- Choose label background color
+- Mark task as done
+- Remove individual tasks
+- Remove all tasks from to-do list